Painted bunting: Behavior

 Painted buntings are shy, secretive and often difficult to observe with the human eye, though can be fairly approachable where habituated to bird feeders.
 Males sing in spring from exposed perches to advertise their territories.
 They also engage in visual displays including flying bouncingly like a butterfly or in an upright display, body-fluff display, bow display and wing-quiver display.
-These displays are used in agonistic conflicts with other males or in breeding displays for females, with females rarely engaging in displays.
+These displays are used in antagonistic conflicts with other males or in breeding displays for females, with females rarely engaging in displays.
 Occasionally, males may physically clash with each other and may even kill each other in such conflicts.
 When their breeding season has concluded, buntings migrate by night over short to medium distances.
 Western birds (Arizona and northern Mexico) molt in mid-migration, while eastern birds tend to molt before they migrate.

 Feeding

 Painted buntings often feed by hopping along the ground, cautiously stopping every few moments to look around.
-They regularly eat seeds of grasses, such as Panicum, of sedges such as Carex, and forbs such as Amaranthus, Oxalis, and Euphorbia.
+They regularly eat insects and seeds of grasses, such as Panicum, of sedges such as Carex, and forbs such as Amaranthus, Oxalis, and Euphorbia.
 In winter painted bunting eat seeds almost exclusively, but while breeding, and in feeding their nestlings, they mainly seek out small invertebrates, including spiders, snails, and insects such as grasshoppers and caterpillars.
 Sometimes they visit spider webs opportunistically to pick off insects caught in them.

 Breeding

-Painted buntings are mostly monogamous and are solitary or in pairs during the breeding season, but sometimes exhibit polygyny.
+Painted buntings are mostly monogamous and are solitary or in pairs during the breeding season, but sometimes exhibit polygamy.
 The breeding season begins in late April and lasts through to early August, with activity peaking mid-May through to mid-July.
 The male arrives about a week before the female and starts to establish a small territory.
 The nest is typically hidden in low, dense vegetation and is built by the females and woven into the surrounding vegetation for strength.
 Each brood contains three or four gray-white eggs, often spotted with brown, which are incubated for around 10 days until the altricial young are hatched.
 The female alone cares for the young.
 The hatchlings are brooded for approximately 12 to 14 days and then fledge at that time.
 About 30 days after the first eggs hatch, the female painted bunting usually lays a second brood.
 Nests are often parasitized by cowbirds.
 Common predators at the nest of eggs, young, and brooding females are large snakes, including coachwhip snakes, eastern kingsnakes, eastern racers and black rat snakes.
 The painted bunting can live to over 10 years of age, though most wild buntings probably live barely half that long.

 Status

-The male painted bunting was once a very popular caged bird, but its capture and holding is currently illegal.
+The male painted bunting was once a very popular caged bird, but its capture and holding have been illegal since the Migratory Bird Treaty Act of 1918.
 Trapping for overseas sale may still occur in Central America.
 Populations are primarily declining due to habitat being lost to development, especially in coastal swamp thickets and woodland edges in the east and riparian habitats in migration and winter in the Southeastern United States and Mexico.
-They are protected by the U.S. Migratory Bird Act.